Ramadan: Fasting

 Ramadan is a time of spiritual reflection, self-improvement, and heightened devotion and worship.
 Muslims are expected to put more effort into following the teachings of Islam.
 The fast (sawm) begins at dawn and ends at sunset.
-In addition to abstaining from eating and drinking during this time, Muslims abstain from sexual relations and sinful speech and behaviour during Ramadan fasting or month.
-The act of fasting is said to redirect the heart away from worldly activities, its purpose being to cleanse the soul by freeing it from harmful impurities.
+In addition to abstaining from eating and drinking, Muslims abstain from sexual relations and sinful speech and behaviour during Ramadan.
+Fasting is said to redirect the heart away from worldly activities, and to cleanse the soul by freeing it from harmful impurities.
 Muslims believe that Ramadan teaches them to practice self-discipline, self-control, sacrifice, and empathy for those who are less fortunate, thus encouraging actions of generosity and compulsory charity (zakat).
-Muslims also believe fasting helps instill compassion for the food-insecure poor.

-Exemptions to fasting include travel, menstruation, severe illness, pregnancy, and breastfeeding.
-However, many Muslims with medical conditions insist on fasting to satisfy their spiritual needs, although it is not recommended by hadith.
+Exemptions from fasting include those traveling, menstruating, severely ill, pregnant, or breastfeeding.
 Those unable to fast are obligated to make up the missed days later.

-Suhoor
+Suhur

-Each day, before dawn, Muslims observe a pre-fast meal called the suhoor.
+Each day before dawn, Muslims observe a pre-fast meal called the suhur.
 After stopping a short time before dawn, Muslims begin the first prayer of the day, Fajr.

 Iftar

 At sunset, families break the fast with the iftar, traditionally opening the meal by eating dates to commemorate Muhammad's practice of breaking the fast with three dates.
 They then adjourn for Maghrib, the fourth of the five required daily prayers, after which the main meal is served.

 Social gatherings, many times in buffet style, are frequent at iftar.
 Traditional dishes are often highlighted, including traditional desserts, particularly those made only during Ramadan.
 Water is usually the beverage of choice, but juice and milk are also often available, as are soft drinks and caffeinated beverages.

 In the Middle East, iftar consists of water, juices, dates, salads and appetizers; one or more main dishes; and rich desserts, with dessert considered the most important aspect of the meal.
 Typical main dishes include lamb stewed with wheat berries, lamb kebabs with grilled vegetables, and roasted chicken served with chickpea-studded rice pilaf.
-Desserts may include luqaimat, baklava or kunafeh.
+Desserts may include lokma, baklava or knafeh.

 Over time, the practice of iftar has evolved into banquets that may accommodate hundreds or even thousands of diners.
 The Sheikh Zayed Grand Mosque in Abu Dhabi, the largest mosque in the UAE, feeds up to thirty thousand people every night.
-Some twelve thousand people attend iftar at the Imam Reza shrine in Mashhad.

 Charity

 Zakat, often translated as "the poor-rate", is the fixed percentage of income a believer is required to give to the poor; the practice is obligatory as one of the pillars of Islam.
-Muslims believe that good deeds are rewarded more handsomely during Ramadan than at any other time of the year; consequently, many Muslims donate a larger portion – or even all – of their yearly zakāt during this month.
+Muslims believe that good deeds are rewarded more handsomely during Ramadan than at any other time of the year; consequently, many Muslims donate a larger portion – or even all – of their yearly zakat during this month.